 A.J.
-Bauer is a writer and former journalist who studies political development, movements and activism, with a focus on contemporary and historical right-wing movements and conservatism in the United States.
-He entered the American Studies PhD program in 2011, following his completion of the Master's program, which culminated in an ethnographic study of the Tea Party movement.
-His dissertation, "Before Fair and Balanced: Conservative Media Activism and the Rise of the New Right," is a historical study attendant to debates in media studies and political theory.
-He is a contributor to the Historian's Eye online archive, a member of the Writers for the 99% collective and his work has appeared in Social Text Periscope.
+Bauer is a Mellon/ACLS Dissertation Completion fellow and sixth year doctoral candidate.
+He works at the intersection of American political development and media studies, with a focus on contemporary and historical right-wing movements and conservatism in the United States.
+He entered the American Studies PhD program in 2011, following his completion of the Master’s program, which culminated in an ethnographic study of the Tea Party movement.
+His dissertation, “Before Fair and Balanced: Conservative Media Activism and the Rise of the New Right,” is a historical study attendant to debates in the fields of mass communication and political theory.
+He is a contributor to the Historian’s Eye online archive, a member of the Writers for the 99% collective, and his work has appeared in Social Text Periscope and The Guardian.
 Before his graduate studies, Bauer served as editor of The Daily Texan, the student newspaper of the University of Texas at Austin, and worked as a reporter, writer and researcher in Texas and Massachusetts.

 Max Cohen's art, activism, and studies focus on political economy and economic justice.
 He studied Business, Policy, and Poverty as well as Urban Studies as an undergraduate at the University of Pennsylvania.
 As an activist and community organizer, Max has organized around issues of labor, immigration, and debt.
 Since 2014, he has contributed to a research project on the challenges of contemporary family finance by conducting and analyzing interviews with student debt-holding families across the US.
 Concerned with how power is wielded, resisted, and critiqued, Max's work draws on critical social theory, political theory, economic anthropology and history, US and Latin American history, and social movement theory.
 He is a first year American Studies PhD.